Frequently Asked Questions

 All litter must be kept with you throughout the trip and can be disposed at our company.

 Alcohol is not permitted on trips and will not be tolerated on the company property.
 Pennsylvania law prohibits watercraft operation while under the influence of alcohol or a controlled substance.
 Alcohol and controlled substances are strictly prohibited in our parking lot, picnic areas and watercrafts.

 Yes, pets are welcome to join you on canoe trips only.
 You must be able to keep positive control of your pet as your trip meanders through private property and wildlife preserves.
 Also keep in mind that your trip is transported in vehicles meant to carry several groups at once.
 Your pet needs to be able to get along with other people and animals.

-Yes, we normally sell a portion of our fleet at the end of each season.
+Yes, we currently have a portion of our fleet for sale.
 The price varies, depending on the condition of the canoe you wish to purchase.
-Call in September to inquire about availability.